nasa/oceandata-notebooks/docs/notebooks/oci/oci_sdp.md

 +++

-The SDP Python code has been packaged to allow it to be easily installed, imported, and reused.
+The SDP algorithm has been implemented as a Python package, so it can be easily installed, imported, and reused.
 While the package is not on PyPI or conda-forge, it can be installed directly from the [source repository][sdp] on GitHub.
-If you have followed the setup instructions, then SDP is available to import along with the other packages needed for this notebook.
+If you have followed the setup instructions, then `sdp` is available to import along with the other packages needed for this notebook.

 [sdp]: https://github.com/max-danenhower/rrs-SDP-pigments/